tkhyn/django-actrack/README.rst

 - Deleted items do not disappear from the activity tracker
 - Unread/read status actions
 - Actions grouping when similar actions occur close to one another
-- Works with Django 1.7+ and matching Python versions (2.7 to 3.4)

 Installation
 ------------